th0rz05/safe-dl-framework/docs/module2.md

 ----------

-### 9.2 `baseline_accuracy.json`
+### 9.2 Baseline Accuracy File

-This file logs the performance of the clean model (trained without any attack).
+`baseline_accuracy.json` logs the performance of the clean model (trained without any attack).
 It serves as a baseline for comparison across all attacks.

 Example structure: